herakleitos/Test/DialogflowTest/Intent.md

 |options | array | no | no |an array of [FormFieldsOption](#formfieldsoption-json-format).
 |orderNumber | integer | no | yes |sequence of this field.

-#### EntityCollectionPrompts Json Format
+#### EntityCollectionPrompt Json Format
-EntityCollectionPrompts is represented as simple flat json objects with the following keys:
+EntityCollectionPrompt is represented as simple flat json objects with the following keys:

 |Name| Type| Read-only    | Mandatory | Description
 | ------------- |--------------------- | ---------- | -------------------- | ------------------